EMAIL us at email@example.com

 How We Got Started

 Hidden Valley Wild Horse Protection Fund (HVWHPF) started over 30 years ago as a close knit group of guys and gals who volunteered their time to protect the wild horses roaming the hills of Hidden Valley, a residential development in Reno, Nevada, nestled against the Virginia Range.
 The volunteers implemented what soon came to be known as a “model program” to keep the horses away from homes and dangerous roadways.
 As new neighborhoods grew to the south, our focus of operations expanded as did our volunteer base.
-We became a 501(c)3 registered non profit organization in 2008 and continue to operate with volunteer labor.
+We became a registered 501(c)3 Nevada non-profit corporation in 2008 and continue to operate as an all-volunteer organization.
 We depend solely on the generous contributions of those who support our mission.
 The fall of 2012 found the Nevada Department of Agriculture removing horses from the land they had grazed for generations.
 149 of our beloved equine friends were sent to a Nevada livestock auction frequented by “kill” buyers who purchase for low prices then transport the horses to slaughter in Mexico or Canada.
 A coalition of wild horse organizations, all friends of the Virginia Range horses, united to rescue each and every one.
 Spearheaded by Hidden Valley Wild Horse Protection Fund, the coalition was successful in its rescue efforts.
-We continue our united front to prevent another such occurrence.
+We continue to fight for our beloved herd as a united front with our Wild Horse Advocates of Northern Nevada partner organizations (www.whann.org) to prevent another such occurrence.

 In 2012 HVWHPF, backed by American Wild Horse Campaign and a coalition of wild horse organizations and individual donations, were able to purchase 149 horses (many pregnant) that had been removed from the range by the State of Nevada to keep them from being purchased to ship for slaughter.

-HVWHPF continues to work to protect horses still in the wild on the range, as well as caring for, and seeking safe adoptive homes for, the rescued horses where they can live out their lives with love and compassion.
+HVWHPF continues to work to protect horses still in the wild on the range, as well as caring for and seeking safe adoptive homes for its rescued horses.
+HVWHPF, in conjunction with Equine Legacy Ranch, is currently building a 685 acre preserve called The Haven – A Wild Horse Sanctuary, where these horses can live out their lives with love and compassion.

 Board of Directors